Heart Lamp: Selected Stories

 Heart Lamp: Selected Stories (ಎದೆಯ ಹಣತೆ) is a collection of short stories by Indian writer Banu Mushtaq, originally written in Kannada between 1990 and 2023 and translated into English by Deepa Bhasthi.
 Published by And Other Stories in the UK on 10 September 2024, the collection comprises 12 stories exploring the lives of Muslim women in southern India, focusing on themes of patriarchy, gender inequality, and resilience.
 The book won the International Booker Prize in 2025: the first Kannada-language work and the first collection of short stories to receive this award.

-Summary
+Contents

 Heart Lamp: Selected Stories consists of 12 short stories written by Banu Mushtaq over three decades, translated into English by Deepa Bhasthi.
 The stories focus on the experiences of Muslim women in southern India, addressing themes of gender inequality, faith, and societal pressures, often with dry humour and emotional depth.

 Key stories include "Stone Slabs for Shaista Mahal" and "A Decision of the Heart", which explore gender roles and societal expectations.
 The title story reflects an incident in Mushtaq's own life when, struggling with marriage, motherhood, and domesticity, she doused herself in kerosene.
 In the story, the protagonist's children intervene, reminding her that she is loved and understood.

 The collection is part of the Bandaya Sahitya movement, a Kannada literary tradition critiquing caste, class, and religious oppression.
 The translation retains Kannada, Urdu, and Arabic words to preserve cultural authenticity.

 The compilation comprises the following stories: